Nicotine for Long COVID update December 21, 2024:

 Introduction

-A positive effect of the histamine 2 receptor antagonist famotidine has been observed in patients with Long COVID [6, 7].
-Ketotifen, a histamine 1 receptor antagonist, leukotriene inhibitor [8], and mast cell stabilizer [9, 10], is currently used to treat patients with mast cell activation syndrome (MCAS) [11].
-Ketotifen may reduce the release of inflammatory mediators such as histamine and leukotrienes, potentially relieving symptoms like gastrointestinal issues, fatigue, muscle pain, and cognitive complaints.
-The mast cell-stabilizing properties of ketotifen may be attributed to its ability to counteract the deformation of the plasma membrane in degranulating mast cells [9].
+A positive effect of the histamine 2 receptor antagonist famotidine has been described in patients with Long COVID [7, 8].
+Ketotifen, a histamine 1 receptor antagonist, leukotriene inhibitor [9], and mast cell stabilizer [10, 11], was first described in 1977 [12].
+It is registered for the treatment of allergic rhinitis and skin conditions.
+It is currently used off-label for the treatment of MCAS [13].
+Ketotifen can reduce the release of inflammatory mediators such as histamine and leukotrienes, which may relieve symptoms such as gastrointestinal complaints, fatigue, muscle pain, and cognitive issues.
+The mast cell-stabilizing properties of ketotifen are attributed to its ability to counteract the deformation of the plasma membrane in degranulating mast cells [10].

 Methods

-The screening included the following steps:
+Screening included the following steps:

 2. Questionnaires: All patients completed the following questionnaires:

-– A history questionnaire
+• A medical history questionnaire

-– The short-form version of the DePaul Questionnaire [13]
+• The short-form version of the DePaul questionnaire [16]

-– The Orthostatic Grading Scale [14]
+• The Orthostatic Grading Scale [17]

-– The Epworth Sleepiness Scale [15]
+• The Epworth Sleepiness Scale [18]

-– The Convergence Insufficiency Symptom Survey (CISS-DLV) [16]
+• The Convergence Insufficiency Symptom Survey (CISS-DLV) [19]

 3. Functional Tests:

-– NASA 10-Minute Lean Test: To assess orthostatic intolerance as a measure of autonomic dysfunction [19].
+• NASA 10-Minute Lean Test: To assess orthostatic intolerance as a measure of autonomic dysfunction [23].

-5. Evaluation of Treatment Effects:
+Evaluation of Treatment Effects:

 Results